KILTprotocol/sdk-js/packages/sdk-js/README.md

 ## Documentation

 *You are currently viewing the develop branch documentation!
-This is the latest development and might break.
-Have a look at the [master branch](https://github.com/KILTprotocol/sdk-js/tree/master) for the released version*
+This is the latest development and might be unstable.
+Have a look at the [master branch](https://github.com/KILTprotocol/sdk-js/tree/master) for the released stable version*

 [KILT](https://kilt.io) documentation is provided in several guides and demos.